wikimedia/eventgate/README.md

     }
 }

-// Instantiate a new Eventbus using this configured produce function closure: const eventbus = new Eventbus({
+// Instantiate a new EventGate using this configured produce function closure: const eventGate = new EventGate({
     // ...,
     produce: makeProduceFunction(conf.file_path_field);
     // ...,
 })

-// This eventbus will produce every event by calling the function returned by makeProduceFunction.
+// This eventGate will produce every event by calling the function returned by makeProduceFunction.
 ```

 ### Error events

-The Eventbus constructor also takes an optional `mapToErrorEvent` function.
+The EventGate constructor also takes an optional `mapToErrorEvent` function.
 `mapToErrorEvent` takes an `event` and an `error` and returns a new error event representing
 the error.
 This new error event should be suitable for producing through the same
-instantiated `Eventbus`.
+instantiated `EventGate`.
 If `mapToErrorEvent` is provided and event processing fails for any
 reason, those errors will be converted to event errors via this function, and then produced.
 There should be no difference between the kind of events that `mapToErrorEvent` returns and
-the kind of events that your instantiated `Eventbus` can handle.
+the kind of events that your instantiated `EventGate` can handle.
-`eventbus.produce([errorEvents])` should work.
+`eventGate.produce([errorEvents])` should work.
 If your `mapToErrorEvent` implementation
 returns  null for any given failed `event`, no error event for that pair will be
 produced.
 This allows `mapToErrorEvent` implementations to decide what types of
 Errors should be produced.

-# Default Eventbus - Schema URI validation & producing with Kafka
+# Default EventGate - Schema URI validation & producing with Kafka

-If `eventbus_factory_module` is not specified, this service will use provided configuration
+If `eventgate_factory_module` is not specified, this service will use provided configuration
-to instantiate and use an Eventbus that validates events with JSONSchemas discovered via
+to instantiate and use an EventGate that validates events with JSONSchemas discovered via
 schema URLs, and produces valid events to Kafka.

 ## EventValidator & Event Schema URLs

-While the `Eventbus` class that handles event validation and production can
+While the `EventGate` class that handles event validation and production can
-be configured to do validation in any way, the default Eventbus uses the
+be configured to do validation in any way, the default EventGate uses the
 `EventValidator` class to validate events with schemas obtained from
 schema URIs in the events themselves.
 Every event should contain a URI
 to the JSONSchema for the event.  `EventValidator` will extract and use those URIs to look up
 (and cache) those schemas to use for event validation.
 The `EventValidator` instance
-used by the default Eventbus can request schema URIs from the local filesystem with
+used by the default EventGate can request schema URIs from the local filesystem with
 `file://` or an `http://` based URIs.
 The field in the each event where the schema URI is
 located is configurable with the `schema_uri_field` config.
 When an event is received, the
 schema URI will be extracted from the `schema_uri_field`.
 The JSONSchema at the